JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 8: Claim Colony Funds

 Great!
-You've minted some tokens but before you can use them within your colony, you will need to claim them.
-Claiming colony funds will add the tokens to the funding pot in the root domain of your colony, which will also secure the availability of those tokens within your colony.
+You've minted your first token but before you can use it within your colony, you will need to claim it.
+Claiming colony funds will add any tokens owned by the colony contract to the funding pot associated with the root domain of the colony, which also secures the availability of those funds.

 Add the following code below `// Step 8: Claim Colony Funds`: